premasagar/cmd.js/README.md

 ### getscript.js

-getscript.js is used internally by cmd.js.
+getscript.js is a barebones, standalone, script loader.
 It has all the script loading options of cmd.js, but only allows a single script src to be loaded at a time.
 It can be used separately to cmd.js as a single script loader.

-It dynamically loads a `<script>` element to a page, with a success/failure callback and optional configuration (including all the script-related options from cmd.js).
+It dynamically loads a `<script>` element to a page, with a success/failure callback and optional configuration.

 #### getscript.js options

     getScript(
-        'foo.js',
+        "foo.js",
         callback,
         {
             charset: "utf-16",
             target:this,
-            keep:true
+            keep:true,
+            noCache: true
         }
     );